AndrewZures/AndrewZures.github.io/_posts/2014-02-08-clj-cljs-pt2-setup.md

 {% endhighlight %}

 #Where We Are
 We now have a base project template that can be used to get a sense of the structure of our project, but that's about it.
-In [Part 3][part_3] of this tutorial we'll use profiles separate our Clojure and ClojureScript classpaths.
+In [Part 3][part_3] of this tutorial we'll use profiles to separate our Clojure and ClojureScript classpaths.